sagemathinc/cocalc/notes/final_push.md

 - [ ] (3:00?) snap: IDEA -- make it possible to optionally restore to a different location, which could be any path in *any project*.
 This would make it possible to easily merge/move/etc. data from one project to another, and would not be hard to implement.
 - [ ] (3:00?) support multiple hubs properly -- they didn't work right with cloud.sagemath, so I reduced the deployment to only one hub on cloud1 -- no high availability!! -- until I carefully debug through this.
 - [ ] (2:00?) octave interface (like GAP) also doesn't work in .sagews !
-- [ ] (2:00?) make it so terminals never disconnects/hangs
-- [ ] (1:00?) share: make it possible to quite part of sharing -- deleting the project could do that.
-- [ ] (2:00?) make it so terminals never disconnect or hang

 - [ ] (2:00?) first sync -- cursor jumps back 6 characters; worksheets show secret codes
 - [ ] (0:30?)
 Still some mathjax + markdown issues... e.g.,  This doesn't work
     %md